cookie33/irods-compound-resource/README.md

 - cache. local disk space.
 - archive. storage reachable via gridftp (dCache)

-The archive storage is used via the univMSSInterface.sh driver script.
+The archive storage is used via the univMSSInterface_generic.sh driver script.
+The appropiate univMSSInterface[_access_method].sh is than called.

 Data is always put in the cache. iRODS rules replicate data to the archive.
 This way the data transfer for a user is finished once the data is in the